HSISeg/HSISeg/README.md

 [3] LeCun, Yann.
 "The MNIST database of handwritten digits." http://yann.lecun.com/exdb/mnist/ (1998).

 [4] Krizhevsky, Alex, and Geoffrey Hinton.
 "Learning multiple layers of features from tiny images."
 (2009).

+To run on Indian pines data follow the steps:

+1) create a virtualenv, install python 3 and pip3, install all dependencies using pip3(in the virtualenv) from requirements.txt

+2) python3 preprocessing.py

+3) python3 create_binary_data.py

+Dataset created as mldata/Indian_pines_Binary_Test_patch_3.mat and mldata/Indian_pines_Binary_Full_Train_patch_3.mat
+Now Run PU/PN/multi_class learning on the same dataset

+To run PU learning

+a) python3 train.py

+To run PN

+a) python3 PN_learning.py

+To run multi_class

+a) python3 multi_class.py